ivansglazunov/nextjs-hasura-auth/README.md

   },
   "delete": {
     "columns": "*"
+  },
+  "retry_conf": {
+    "num_retries": 3,
+    "interval_sec": 15,
+    "timeout_sec": 60
   }
 }
 ```

+The security header with `HASURA_EVENT_SECRET` will be automatically added during synchronization - you don't need to specify it in your event definition files.

 For more information on Event Triggers, see the [Hasura Event Triggers documentation](https://hasura.io/docs/latest/event-triggers/index/).